How Dark the Heavens

-How Dark the Heavens is a memoir written by Sidney Iwens, in which the author recounts the harrowing story of surviving the Holocaust as a Jewish teen pursuant to the German occupation of Lithuania.
+How Dark the Heavens: 1400 Days in the Grip of Nazi Terror is a memoir written by Sidney Iwens, in which the author recounts the harrowing story of surviving the Holocaust as a Jewish teen under the German occupation of Lithuania.
 The book is reminiscent of Night by Elie Wiesel, 'A Lucky Child' by Thomas Buergenthal or of My Brother's Voice (2003) by Stephen Nasser.

 Background

-Sidney Iwens (né Shaya (Shaike) Iwensky) was born on May 21, 1924 in Jonava, Lithuania to Jewish parents.
+Sidney Iwens (né Shaya (Shaike) Iwensky) was born on May 21, 1924, in Jonava, Lithuania to Jewish parents.
 His father, Moshe Iwensky had been head of the Folksbank, the nonprofit Jewish community bank in Jonava.
 The family also included Shaike's mother Mina and younger brother Ruvke, fifteen and sister Nehamah, thirteen.